The definitive guide to error handling in Rust

 Dynamic errors are great for consolidating a wide range of error types and returning them in a format where the only reasonable thing to do is write to output, whether that's a logger or an HTTP connection.

-Part two is coming soon.
+Part III is coming soon.

 Share better Rust!